Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Strategic mortgage default

 Strategic mortgage default isn’t an option that anyone likes.
 However, a number of people consider walking away from their homes as an alternative to trying to work matters out.
-Based on how much you owe, you may be very, very unlikely to get back the money you’re putting into monthly mortgage payments.
+Based on how much you owe, you think that you are unlikely to get back the money you’re putting into monthly mortgage payments.
 Why waste thousands in overpayments?
-Following that reasoning, some people are mailing the keys to the bank and walking away from their homes.
+Following that reasoning, some people mail the keys to the bank and walk away from their homes.

 Credit damage from a strategic default is significant and lasts a long time.
 You can expect to have really bad credit for seven years and to see a credit score drop of 140 to 160 points.
 (See Chapter 14 for more on credit scoring.)
 Plus, Fannie Mae, the government agency that guarantees most mortgages, won’t guarantee a new loan for you for the next seven years, which means that to buy another home in the next seven years, you’ll pay more for a new mortgage and you’ll need expensive mortgage insurance.